MalmbergNilsPolimi/PACSWork/challenges/challenge3/README.md

   - `Makefile`: Build and execution script.
   - `main.cpp`: Entry point of the program.
   - `detect_threads.sh`: Script to detect the number of threads per core.
+  - `performance.sh`: Script to plot the error in function of the number of points and process.

 ## Prerequisites